Skip to content

 Reply Champion is $10/month with no annual contract, no setup fees, and no per-attorney charges.
 This includes all legal ethics safeguards, AI-generated responses, review request campaigns, and 50+ language support.
 There is a free 7-day trial with no credit card required.

-Ethics-compliant AI review responses for $10/mo.
+Legal-ethics-aware AI review response drafts for $10/mo.
 No contracts, no enterprise sales calls.
-Join law firms that respond to Google reviews in under 30 seconds.
+Help your firm respond to Google reviews faster while keeping sensitive replies in approval.

 No credit card required